"My love of cooking

 The drought of 2011 meant no olives at all, followed by beautiful harvests in August 2012 & 2013.
 A severe hailstorm

-olives at at all those years.
+unfortunately meaning no olives produced all for two those years.

-pastime /interest for Andre.
+They are a personal pastime /interest for Andre.

 THE OLIVE GROVE